SparkJiao/SparkJiao.github.io/_pages/about.md

 ## News

+15/03/2023: Our survey about mutli-modal retrieval augmented generation is uploaded to [arxiv](https://arxiv.org/abs/2303.10868).

 05/10/2022: One paper is accepted by IEEE/ACM Transactions of Audio, Speech and Language Processing (TASL).

 31/03/2022: One paper is accepted by SIGIR 2022.